Preoperative Melatonin to Decrease Analgesia Usage After Third Molar Surgery

 Outcome Description

-The investigators will measure the postoperative consumption of narcotic pain medication consumption.
-The investigators will measure this for approximately 72 hours post operatively, there are three total surveys and each survey will take about 3 minutes to complete.
-The surveys will be received via text message or email and link to Surveymonkey.
-These surveys will come in the morning approximately 1 day after surgery, 2 days after surgery, and 3 days after surgery.
-The surveys will ask for the participant ID and will then ask how many tablets of ibuprofen 600mg and hydrocodone-acetaminophen have been taken since surgery or the previous survey depending on if the survey is received on day 1 versus 2 and 3.
+Postoperative consumption of narcotic pain medication will be measured for approximately 72 hours post operatively.
+Three total surveys will be administered.
+The surveys will be sent to participants via text message or email and include a link to SurveyMonkey.
+These surveys will be sent in the morning approximately 1 day, 2 days, and 3 days after surgery.
+The surveys will query for participant identification and then ask how many tablets of ibuprofen 600mg and hydrocodone-acetaminophen have been taken since the time of surgery or the time of previous survey depending on if the survey is received on Day 1, versus Day 2, and Day 3.
+The number of narcotic pain medication pills consumed postoperatively will be presented as means and standard deviations by treatment arm.

 Outcome Measure